-- 1 To replace the speakers: - a Place the speakers on the display assembly base and align the screw slots on the speakers with the screw slots on the display assembly base [1]. - b Replace the nine screws (M3x4+7.1) that secure the speakers to the display assembly base [2]. - c Route the speaker cable through the routing guides on the display assembly base. - d Connect the speaker cable to the socket on the system board [3].
+- 1. To replace the speakers: - a) Place the speakers on the display assembly base and align the screw slots on the speakers with the screw slots on the display assembly base [1]. - b) Route the speaker cable through the routing guides on the display assembly base [2]. - c) Replace the six screws (M3x4+7.1) that secure the speakers to the display assembly base [3]. - d) Connect the speaker cable to the socket on the system board [4].

-- 2 Install the following components:
+- 2. Install the following components:

-- a I/O bracket
+- a) I/O bracket

-- b Base cover
+- b) Base cover

-- c System board shield
+- c) System board shield

-- d Back cover
+- d) Back cover

-- e Stand
+- e) Stand

-- Follow the procedure in After working inside your computer.
+- 3. Follow the procedure in After working inside your computer.